brianshumate/a-little-coffee-guidebook/equipment/README.md

 I use the Porlex JP-30; I prefer the manual action for numerous reasons, such as using less electricity and doing things the old fashioned way.
 Getting used to grinding beans this way also means that I can use the same grinder in my kitchen and in a tent on a mountainside.
+Since it is all metal construction, it's more rugged than other similar grinders too.

 The only negative thing I can report about the JP-30 is that the detachable handle seems to be made of a soft steel alloy, and the hexagonal hole that